 Another study concluded that injecting mice with CBD helped protect against alcohol-induced fatty liver disease by increasing autophagy, a process that promotes the turnover of new cells and leads to tissue regeneration (

-Yet, it’s unclear whether CBD has the same effect in humans.
+It’s unclear whether CBD has any of these same effects in humans.
 More studies are needed to know whether CBD can prevent alcohol-induced cell damage in humans.

 May reduce blood alcohol levels